 - 1/2 head cauliflower, broken into small pieces - 2 1/2 cups

 - 1 medium red onion, very thinly sliced

 - 3 TB sugar

 - 1 1/2 cups apple cider vinegar

-- Preheat oven to 375.
-Wrap beets in aluminum foil and set on a baking pan.
-Roast for 45-60 minutes, or until a knife easily pierces the beet.
+- Preheat oven to 375°F. Wrap beets in aluminum foil and set on a baking pan.
+Roast for 60 minutes, or until a knife easily pierces the beet.
 Set aside to cool.

-- Add carrots and cook for a few minutes, then add cauliflower to the carrots.
+- Add carrots and cook for 5 minutes, then add cauliflower to the carrots.
 Let them cook for a few minutes more until softened.
-Again, the goal is to soften the vegetables, they should still have a little resistance when you bite them.
+The goal is to soften the vegetables, they should still have a little resistance when you bite them.
 When carrot and cauliflower mixture is to your liking, drain and add to ice bath.

 - Remove all the vegetables from the water and set aside on clean kitchen towels to drain completely.

 - Dice the beets into small pieces, and add all of the vegetables to a large, non-aluminum bowl.
 Add the oregano, vinegars, sugar and 1 - 2 teaspoons of salt, mix to combine and refrigerate.